return42/sphkerneldoc/linux_src_doc/include/drm/drm_plane_h.rst

     base mode object

 possible_crtcs
-    pipes this plane can be bound to
+    pipes this plane can be bound to constructed \ :c:func:`fromdrm_crtc_mask`\

 format_types
     array of formats supported by this plane

 format_count
-    number of formats supported
+    Size of the array pointed at by \ ``format_types``\ .

 format_default
-    driver hasn't supplied supported formats for the plane
+    driver hasn't supplied supported formats for theplane.
+Used by the drm_plane_init compatibility wrapper only.

 modifiers
     array of modifiers supported by this plane

 modifier_count
-    number of modifiers supported
+    Size of the array pointed at by \ ``modifier_count``\ .

 crtc

-    Currently bound CRTC, only really meaningful for non-atomicdrivers.
-Atomic drivers should instead check \ :c:type:`drm_plane_state.crtc <drm_plane_state>`\ .
+    Currently bound CRTC, only meaningful for non-atomic drivers.
+For atomic drivers this is forced to be NULL, atomic drivers should instead check \ :c:type:`drm_plane_state.crtc <drm_plane_state>`\ .

 fb

-    Currently bound framebuffer, only really meaningful fornon-atomic drivers.
-Atomic drivers should instead check
+    Currently bound framebuffer, only meaningful for non-atomic drivers.
-    \ :c:type:`drm_plane_state.fb <drm_plane_state>`\ .
+    For atomic drivers this is forced to be NULL, atomic drivers should instead check \ :c:type:`drm_plane_state.fb <drm_plane_state>`\ .

 old_fb

     Temporary tracking of the old fb while a modeset is ongoing.
-Used by
-    \ :c:func:`drm_mode_set_config_internal`\  to implement correct refcounting.
+Only used by non-atomic drivers, forced to be NULL for atomic drivers.

 funcs
-    helper functions
+    plane control functions

 properties
     property tracking for this plane

 type
-    type of plane (overlay, primary, cursor)
+    Type of plane, see \ :c:type:`enum drm_plane_type <drm_plane_type>`\  for details.

 index
     Position inside the mode_config.list, can be used as an arrayindex.
 It is invariant over the lifetime of the plane.